Need Assistance? 01384 442752 (UK)

 Life Span

-Species with a longer life expectancy are more prone to survive than those with shorter lifespan.
-This is because those who live longer experience more environmental changes (as well as possible human impacts)
+Species with a longer life expectancy are more prone to persist than those with shorter lifespan.
+This is because those who live longer experience more environmental changes, have longer to successfully reproduce and establish themselves throughout changing circumstances.
+Consider the elephant as opposed to the mouse.

 Reproductive Rate